On the lattices of exact and weakly exact structures: Weakly exact and exact structures

 We fix an additive category $\mathcal{A}$ throughout this section.
-Many of the early versions of exact structures were formulated in the context of an abelian category $\A$, using all the short exact sequences on it.
-For a general additive category $\A$, the notion of short exact sequence is specified to be a kernel-cokernel pair $(i, d)$, that is, a pair of composable morphims such that $i$ is kernel of $d$ and $d$ is cokernel of $i$.
+The notion of short exact sequence is specified to be a kernel-cokernel pair $(i, d)$, that is, a pair of composable morphims such that $i$ is kernel of $d$ and $d$ is cokernel of $i$.
 An exact structure on $\A$ is then given by a class $\mathcal{E}$ of kernel-cokernel pairs on $\mathcal{A}$ satisfying certain axioms which we recall below.
 We call {\em admissible monic} a morphism $i$ for which there exists a morphism $d$ such that $(i,d) \in \mathcal{E}$.
 An {\em admissible epic} is defined dually.
-Note that admissible monics and admissible epics are referred to as inflation and deflation in \cite{GR}, respectively.
+Note that admissible monics, admissible epics and admissible short exact squences are referred to as inflations, deflations and conflations in \cite{GR}, respectively.
 We depict an admissible monic by $\mono$ and an admissible epic by $\epi$.
 The pair $(i,d) \in \mathcal{E}$ is referred to as {\em admissible short exact sequence}, or {\em short exact sequence in $\E$.}

 \begin{definition} An {\em exact structure} $\mathcal{E}$ on $\A$ is a class of kernel-cokernel pairs $(i, d)$ in $\A$ which is closed under isomorphisms and satisfies the following axioms:

 \begin{itemize} \item[(E0)] For all objects $A$ in $\mathcal{A}$ the identity $1_A$ is an admissible monic;